Terms & Policies

-Direct Losses means, in respect of any breach, those losses that the breaching Party knew, or a reasonable person in the breaching Party’s position ought reasonably to have known, either: (i) at the time of entering into the Agreement; or (ii) at the time of the breach, were reasonably probable to result from the breach, provided, however, the following will not be Direct Losses, loss of: goodwill; business; profit; operation time; reputation; opportunity; or corruption of data or information; or loss of anticipated savings, even if the breaching Party was aware or ought reasonably to have been aware of the possibility that such loss or damage could occur.
+Direct Losses means, in respect of any breach, those losses that the breaching party knew, or a reasonable person in the breaching party’s position ought reasonably to have known, either: (i) at the time of entering into these terms; or (ii) at the time of the breach, were reasonably probable to result from the breach.
+For the avoidance of doubt, the following will not be Direct Losses, loss of: goodwill; business; profit; operation time; reputation; opportunity; or corruption of data or information; or loss of anticipated savings, even if the breaching party was aware or ought reasonably to have been aware of the possibility that such loss or damage could occur.

-FX Base Rate means the currency exchange base rate we have specified for a FX Conversion and Settlement Date having regard to the Customer Margin, costs provided by our foreign exchange rate service providers, the interbank exchange rates and relevant market conditions.
+FX Base Rate means the currency exchange base rate we have specified for a FX Conversion and Conversion Date having regard to the costs provided by our foreign exchange rate service providers, the interbank exchange rates and relevant market conditions.

-FX Conversion means an agreement between the Parties in which one currency is sold or bought against another currency at an agreed FX Exchange Rate including a Spot Contract.
+FX Conversion means an agreement between the Parties in which one currency is sold or bought against another currency at an agreed exchange rate through the Airwallex Platform.

 FX Exchange Rate means the FX Base Rate plus any other margin that may be applicable to you, including the Customer Margin.

-Group Company means any entity in respect of which a Party or a Party’s ultimate holding company: (i) owns (directly or indirectly) more than fifty (50) percent of the voting rights or issued share capital; or (ii) can ensure that the activities and business of that entity are conducted in accordance with its wishes.
+Group Company means any entity in respect of which Airwallex or Airwallex’s ultimate holding company: (i) owns (directly or indirectly) more than fifty (50) percent of the voting rights or issued share capital; or (ii) can ensure that the activities and business of that entity are conducted in accordance with its wishes.